fluidity-money/long.so/README.md

 ## Addresses

-Deployment addresses are available at [DEPLOYMENT.md](DEPLOYMENT.md).
+Deployment addresses are available in pkg/README.md.

-Architecture information is available at [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Contributing